-- The water temperature (Figure 1) ranged from a minimum of 7.73 °C to a maximum of 20.58 °C, with temperature increasing throughout the deployment period. - While there appears to be little correlation with stage, there is far less diurnal variation during periods of increased stage, presumably due to precipitation, cloud cover and lower daytime ambient air temperatures. - As fouling and instrument drift were negligible, no data corrections are made for temperature.
+- The water temperature (Figure 1) ranged from a minimum of 14.08 °C to a maximum of 26.98 °C, with temperature increasing throughout the deployment period. - While there appears to be little correlation with stage, there is far less diurnal variation during periods of increased stage, presumably due to precipitation, cloud cover and lower daytime ambient air temperatures. - As fouling and instrument drift were negligible, no data corrections are made for temperature.

-- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 5.02 to a maximum of 6.11 with all the values falling below the recommended range (6.5 - 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - There appears to be an inverse correlation with discharge. - As fouling and instrument drift were negligible, no data corrections are made for pH.
+- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 5.08 to a maximum of 6.06 with all the values falling below the recommended range (6.5 - 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - There appears to be an inverse correlation with discharge. - There was a slight increase in total error (0.4 pH units) over the deployment period, all of which can be attributed to fouling.
+Accordingly, a correction factor has been applied to the raw pH data.

-- The specific conductivity (Figure 3) ranged from a minimum of 6.4 $\mu\text{S}/\text{cm}$ to a maximum of 20.2 $\mu\text{S}/\text{cm}$ over the deployment period. - There is a significant decrease in specific conductivity from May 18, 2010 until June 4, 2010.
-Return to normal levels seems to have been triggered by a sudden increase in stage, suggesting that the probe may not have been fully submerged during this period. - There is a marked increase in specific conductivity on June 24, 2010, just prior to an increase in stage, suggesting that the increase was triggered by a precipitation event. - Over the deployment period there was a Total Error of 4.2 $\mu\text{S}/\text{cm}$.
-The majority of this error (4.0 $\mu\text{S}/\text{cm}$) is due to instrument drift over the course of the 44 days.
+- The specific conductivity (Figure 3) ranged from a minimum of 15.6 $\mu\text{S}/\text{cm}$ to a maximum of 23.2 $\mu\text{S}/\text{cm}$ over the deployment period. - Modest decreases in specific conductivity are evident at the beginning of the rising leg of each of the four stage increases, suggesting that these changes were triggered by precipitation events. - Over the deployment period there was a Total Error of 3.7 $\mu\text{S}/\text{cm}$.
+The majority of this error is due to instrument drift over the course of the 56 days.
 Accordingly, a correction factor has been applied to the raw data.

-- The dissolved oxygen (Figure 4) values ranged from a minimum of 8.91 mg/L to a maximum of 10.88 mg/L over the deployment period.
-With the percent saturation ranging between 95.3 and 108.7. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - In the latter third of the deployment period dissolved oxygen values fell below the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages - above 6.5 mg/L; cold water/early life stages - above 9.5 mg/L). - Lower dissolved oxygen values during the summer months are considered to be solely a function of the naturally increasing temperatures. - The QA/QC protocol revealed a slight increase of 1.6 % in dissolved oxygen (% Sat) over the 44 day deployment period.
-The majority of this increase (1.3 %) was due to instrument drift.
+- The dissolved oxygen (Figure 4) values ranged from a minimum of 7.92 mg/L to a maximum of 9.95 mg/L over the deployment period.
+With the percent saturation ranging between 85.8 and 103.2. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - For most of the deployment period dissolved oxygen values fell below the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages - above 6.5 mg/L; cold water/early life stages - above 9.5 mg/L). - Lower dissolved oxygen values during the summer months are considered to be solely a function of the naturally increasing temperatures. - The QA/QC protocol revealed a slight decrease of 2.2 % in dissolved oxygen (% Sat) over the 56 day deployment period.
+The majority of this change was due to instrument drift.
 Accordingly, the correction factor has been applied to the raw data. - Based upon the fact that Dissolved Oxygen % Saturation had minimal drift, we can be confident that the Dissolved Oxygen mg/L values are accurate.

-- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 123.3 NTU. - There does not appear to be any correlation between turbidity and stage, although it is curious that turbidity values spike occasionally when stage is minimal. - Turbidity values are unusual in this stream and will be the subject of further investigation. - As there was minimal fouling or instrument drift, total error was negligible, thus no correction factor is applied to the raw turbidity data.
+- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 168.8 NTU. - There does not appear to be any correlation between turbidity and stage, although it is curious that the highest turbidity value spiked when stage is minimal. - Turbidity values are unusual in this stream and will be the subject of further investigation. - As there was minimal fouling or instrument drift, total error was negligible, thus no correction factor is applied to the raw turbidity data.

-- The stage (Figure 6) or water level ranged from a minimum of 0.94 m to a maximum of 1.37 m with the highest peaks presumably resulting from precipitation events.
+- The stage (Figure 6) or water level ranged from a minimum of 0.88 m to a maximum of 1.30 m with the highest peaks presumably resulting from precipitation events.